dlang/DIPs/DIPs/1NNN-AP.md

 of the enum member's type name when it can be inferred from its context.
 Dlang having this shortcut would be equally beneficial, with few drawbacks.

-//
-Required.

-A short motivation about the importance and benefits of the proposed change.
-An existing, well-known issue or a use case for an existing projects can greatly increase the chances of the DIP being understood and carefully evaluated.

 ## Prior Work
 Implementation of this feature in other languages:
 - [Swift](https://docs.swift.org/swift-book/LanguageGuide/Enumerations.html)